Make a world of difference with Global Skills Opportunity.

 As an integral component of the Government of Canada’s International Education Strategy, Global Skills Opportunity is funded by Employment and Social Development Canada, administered jointly by Colleges and Institutes Canada and Universities Canada.

-Projects are implemented by participating colleges and universities across the country.
+Projects were implemented by participating colleges and universities across the country.

 For more details, visit globalskillsopportunity.ca/